turbolent/w2c2/README.md

 - Implements the WebAssembly Core Specification 1.0
 - Passes 99.9% of the WebAssembly core semantics test suite
 - Written in C89 and generates C89
-- Support for older operating systems and architectures
+- Support for older operating systems and architectures (e.g. Mac OS X on PowerPC, Haiku, etc.)
-- Support for big-endian systems
+- Support for big-endian systems (e.g. PowerPC)
 - Streaming/single-pass compilation, low memory usage
 - Parallel compilation into multiple files
 - Support for multiple modules and instances
-- WASI implementation which is able to run `clang.wasm`
+- WASI implementation which is able to run clang and Python

 ## Performance